mistakia/nano-community/docs/getting-started-users/choosing-a-representative.md

 ### Where can I find a good representative?

-Avoid randomly select a representative.
+Avoid randomly selecting a representative.
 Ideally, you should know the maintainer and why they are running a node/representative.
 Mainly, you should understand their commitment and motivations.

 To mitigate trust, a good choice should have: